Community ownership of assets

 Many communities in Wiltshire are keen to secure the future of much loved local facilities such as pubs and village halls and would like to see the best possible use of other assets such as high street shops and derelict land.

-Can be one way of channeling the resourcefulness of local groups to take over and transform properties for the benefit of the whole community
+Community asset ownership can be one way of channelling the resourcefulness of local groups to take over and transform properties for the benefit of the whole community.

 Wiltshire council is keen to support community ownership of assets and is bringing together: